The Gross-Zagier-Zhang formula over function fields

 Let $A$ be the diagonal torus of $G=\GL_{2,E}$, and let $Z$ be the center of $G$.
-Let $\CS\subset G$ be the space of invertible Hermitian matrices over $F$ with respect to the quadratic extension $E$.
-Let $H\subset G$ be the similitude unitary group with respect to the Hermitian matrix
+Let $H\subset G$ be the similitude unitary group with respect to the Hermitian matrix $ $ and $\kappa$ the associated similitude character of $H$.
+Let $\omega_E$ be the base change of $\Omega$ to $E$.